This post may contain affiliate links. Please read our disclosure policy.

 1. Spray a 9×13-inch baking dish with nonstick cooking spray.

-5. Dump in the butter.
-Except don’t really “dump” in the butter, slice it and place it evenly on top of the cake.
+4. Dump in the butter.
+Except don’t really “dump” in the butter, melt it and drizzle it evenly on top of the cake mix.

-• One thing you want to make sure to do is to use a 13×9 inch pan.
-I have used an 11×7 because it was prettier and it made the cake mix sit a little too thick.
-It still tasted incredibly amazing, but didn’t crumble like the top should.
+• Make sure to use a 13×9 inch pan.
+I have used an 11×7-inch dish and it made the cake mix sit a little too thick.
+It still tasted amazing, but didn’t crumble like the top should and the mix was still powdery underneath the top layer.

 • If you’ve got it, ice cream on top is a must!